ENCODE-DCC/pyencoded-tools/README.md

     ENCODE_import_data.py mydata.xlsx --type Experiment

-The header of each sheet should be the names of the fields just as in ENCODE_patch_set.py,
+The header should be the names of the fields just as in ENCODE_patch_set.py,
 Ex: award, lab, target, etc.

     For integers use ':int' or ':integer'